How to List Your Commercial Contractor Business in This Provider Network

 Decision boundaries

-A listing should claim secondary categories only where the firm holds documented project experience and appropriate licensure for that trade or sector.
-Claiming categories without operational backing creates misleading search results and conflicts with directory listing standards and criteria.
+A provider should claim secondary categories only where the firm holds documented project experience and appropriate licensure for that trade or sector.
+Claiming categories without operational backing creates misleading search results and conflicts with provider network provider standards and criteria.

 Verified vs. unverified status

-Listings submitted with complete license numbers and insurance certificates receive "verified" status at publication.
-Listings submitted without full documentation are held in a pending state until credentials are confirmed.
-Verified status directly affects how the listing ranks within filtered searches, making credential completeness a functional business decision, not an administrative formality.
+Providers submitted with complete license numbers and insurance certificates receive "verified" status at publication.
+Providers submitted without full documentation are held in a pending state until credentials are confirmed.
+Verified status directly affects how the provider ranks within filtered searches, making credential completeness a functional business decision, not an administrative formality.

 National vs. regional scope